wanchain/go-wanchain/docs/WanPoS_getting_started_manual.md

 ## 6.4.
-Stake register and Delegate
+Registration and delegation

-If you have an account with WAN coins and you want to create a WanPoS miner, you should do it like the diagram below:
+If you have an account with WAN coins and you want to create a Galaxy Consensus miner, you should do it as in the diagram below:

 ![img](./img_get_start/99.png)

-You can register as a mining node through Stake register.
+You can register as a staking node through Stake register.

-We have given a smart contract for register and unregister.
+We have given a smart contract for registration and unregistration.

-Its contract interface is shown as below.
+The contract interface is shown below.
 ```
 var cscDefinition = [{"constant":false,"inputs":[{"name":"addr","type":"address"},{"name":"lockEpochs","type":"uint256"}],"name":"stakeUpdate","outputs":[],"payable":false,"stateMutability":"nonpayable","type":"function"},{"constant":false,"inputs":[{"name":"addr","type":"address"}],"name":"stakeAppend","outputs":[],"payable":true,"stateMutability":"payable","type":"function"},{"constant":false,"inputs":[{"name":"secPk","type":"bytes"},{"name":"bn256Pk","type":"bytes"},{"name":"lockEpochs","type":"uint256"},{"name":"feeRate","type":"uint256"}],"name":"stakeIn","outputs":[],"payable":true,"stateMutability":"payable","type":"function"},{"constant":false,"inputs":[{"name":"delegateAddress","type":"address"}],"name":"delegateIn","outputs":[],"payable":true,"stateMutability":"payable","type":"function"},{"constant":false,"inputs":[{"name":"delegateAddress","type":"address"}],"name":"delegateOut","outputs":[],"payable":false,"stateMutability":"nonpayable","type":"function"}]
 ```

-In the smart contract input parameters, the `feeRate` means the delegate dividend ratio, which is used for the delegator node.
-If set it to 100 means do not accept others delegate in and it's a independent mining node.
+In the smart contract input parameters, the `feeRate` indicates the percentage of reward kept by the validator from the delegators' reward.
+100 indicates that the validator does not accept delegations.

-If you want to be an delegator and accept bets from others, you need to set a reasonable percentage of dividends `feeRate` to attract others to invest.
+If you want to be an delegator and accept delegations from others, you need to set a reasonable percentage for your `feeRate` to attract others to invest.

-`feeRate`'s value range is from 0 to 100.
-Means percent to pay to delegator.
+The `feeRate`'s value ranges from 0 to 100 and indicates the amount of reward kept by the validator (10 means the validator will take a 10% fee, and the delegator will keep 90% of the reward).

-You can stake in use your custom script or just modify the module script in `loadScript/minerRegister.js`.
+You can register your stake with a custom script or just modify the module's script in `loadScript/minerRegister.js`.

-The JavaScript file `loadScript/register.js` shows how to stake in and delegate stake in.
+The JavaScript file `loadScript/register.js` is used by validators for registration, and `loadScript/sendDelegate.js` is used by test WAN holders for sending their delegation.

-In the script file, the password should be replaced to your own in `personal.unlockAccount`.
+In the script file, the password should be replaced with your own in `personal.unlockAccount`.

-And `secpub`, `secAddr`, `g1pub` should be filled with your account address public key, account address, and G1 public key.
-These public keys could get in function `personal.showPublicKey` shown above.
+`secpub`, `secAddr`, `g1pub` should be filled with your account's address public key, account address, and G1 public key.
+These public keys can be found using the function `personal.showPublicKey` shown above.

-The `lockTime` should be filled with the time you want to stake in and locked.
+`lockTime` should be filled with the stake locking time.
 The unit of time is epoch.
-A epoch time is equal to SlotTime * SlotCount.
+Epoch time is equal to SlotTime * SlotCount.

-The `tranValue` should be filled with the amount in wan coins you want to lock in a smart contract for stake register.
-You can't get it back until the lock time is up.
+The `tranValue` should be filled with the amount of WAN you want to lock in the smart contract for stake registration.
+You can't get it back until the locking time is up.

 This script can be run in an attached IPC session.